jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 ### Dishonorable mention

-As a big fan of Nest products, and love the [Google Nest Home Assistant integration](https://www.home-assistant.io/integrations/nest/).
+As a big fan of Nest products, and I love the [Google Nest Home Assistant integration](https://www.home-assistant.io/integrations/nest/), I was hoping to get room data from my Nest Temperature Sensors (the little white pucks).

-I was hoping to get room data from my Nest Temperature Sensors (the little white pucks).
 It turns out that there isn't a supported way to get the data.

-I found some third party workarounds but I want to keep my setup as "non-custom" as possible.
+I found some third party workarounds but I want to keep my setup as non-custom as possible.

 ## Final thoughts

-I learned a ton about air quality and have found sensors that work for my need.
+I learned a lot about air quality and found sensors that suit my needs.
 I really liked the Airthings and the concept of expanding rooms with the Wave line.
-However, I also like the idea of not relying on the cloud to sync my data.
+However, the idea of not relying on cloud synchronization for my data also sounds good.
+Mainly from a data privacy standpoint and less dependencies.

-I was reluctant to get into ESPHome but after learning about it, I think I would be more willing to build my own sensors.
+I was reluctant to get into ESPHome but, after learning more about it, I think I would be willing to build my own DIY sensors.
 A quick search indicates they can be built for ~$60 or less.
 That's a project for another day.

-Now on to make sense of the data and setup monitoring alerts.
+Now on to making sense of the data and setting up monitoring alerts.